sdttttt/sdttttt/README.md

 ## Talk me

-If you are interested in my skills or need to work for free, you can talk to me about it. talulah@21cn.com
+If you are interested in my skills or need to work for free, please contact me by email.
+I'll read it in the morning. `talulah@21cn.com`

 ## In addition